 - GenealogyBank – Newspapers!

 - Newspapers.com – Read all about it in the newspaper!
-I love newspaper research, and this one is my favorite.
+I love newspaper research, and this is another one my favorites.

 DNA & Genealogy

 Who can do genealogy research without the addition of DNA testing?
 DNA is pretty much standard in our research these days.
 Here’s my go-to list for all things DNA and a perfect addition to my list of family tree gifts.

 - The Family Tree Guide to DNA Testing and Genetic Genealogy (second edition) by Blaine Bettinger – (This one sits on my bookshelf.)

 Helpful Genealogy Research “Tools”

 What’s in your genealogy toolbox?
 I don’t use many office type tools, but I do use a few.
 Having a paper and pencil option is always good idea.